uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/api-deprecation-guidance.html.md

 ---
-title: API Deprecation Guidance | Income Tax (Making Tax Digital) end-to-end service guide
+title: API lifecycle and deprecation | Income Tax (Making Tax Digital) end-to-end service guide
 weight: 55
 ---

-# API lifecycle & deprecation
+# API lifecycle and deprecation

-Each MTD API follows a lifecycle from the point where it is first published to the point where it is retired.
+Each Income Tax (Making Tax Digital) API follows a lifecycle from the point where it is first published to the point where it is retired.

 More specifically, every version of each API follows a lifecycle.
 Different versions of the same API can be at different points in the lifecycle.
 For example, v1.0 might be retired, v2.0 might be stable and v3.0 might be in beta.